 Worms from Foundry Cove and South Cove were field collected, meaning they grew to maturity in their natural habitats.
 The offspring were the second generation young of field collected Foundry Cove parents.

 In sediments with 0 mg/g cadmium, survival rates for all groups were high.
 At 20 mg/g, survival of FC worms and their offspring is similar, while very few SC worms survive.
 At 30 mg/g, survival of offspring drops more than that of FC worms, but is still much higher than SC worms.
 At 45 mg/g and above, no SC worms survive the 28 days, while even at 90 mg/g, a small percentage of the FC worms and the FC offspring still survive.
 This experiment showed that cadmium resistance in the population of worms in FC was indeed genetic, since it was inherited by the offspring.
-Though resistance was less pronounced in the offspring than in the adults, it is clearly inherited.
-Additional lab experiments showed that in about 4 generations, a population of non-resistant L. hoffmeisteri grown in a cadmium-contaminated environment evolved cadmium-resistance.
+Though resistance was less pronounced in the offspring than in the adults, it is clearly inherited, and the trait was already in the population: within about 4 generations, a population of non-resistant L. hoffmeisteri grown in a cadmium-contaminated environment evolved cadmium-resistance.
+Therefore, there was plasticity within what scientists thought were non-resistant worms, showing that their population did indeed have a trait to allow them to become resistant to cadmium over time.
+This is different from an individual acquiring the trait or becoming more resistant over time, which is often what students want to believe.

 By analyzing gut contents of Foundry Cove worms, scientists discovered that resistant worms had more cadmium, not less, in their bodies.
 Scientists concluded that at least some of the cadmium in Foundry Cove was bioavailable and was absorbed by body tissues in the form of a metal-binding protein and metal-rich granules in worm tissues.
 Biomagnification led to high cadmium levels in blue crabs and grass shrimp, among other organisms.